NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 │ ├── work/

-│ │ ├── outlook-offline # Offline Maildir config
+│ │ ├── config-offline # Offline Maildir config

 │ │ ├── update-mailboxes.sh # Sync folder list